North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 The earliest record for palms in the state was back in the late 1700s.

 Wealthy plantation owners liked their exotic look.
 Imported them for property landscaping, as ornamentals.
 Plantations grew these historic North Carolina palm trees successfully.
-They were mainly in coastal areas.
+Mainly in coastal areas.

 But those who really like them for growing in NC are the residents!